Seeking and Avoiding Information in a Risky World (SARI)

 Social Sciences and Humanities Research Council of Canada (SSHRC)Dr. Chun Wei Choo, University of Toronto (PI)

 - Choo, C.W.
-2017 (Accepted).
+2017 (In press).
 Seeking and avoiding information in a risky world.
 Information Research.
 [PDF]

 We see information seeking as a critical component of risk decision making.
 We suggest that the kind of information seeking people undertake would determine how stable or volatile their attitudes are about a risk, and how they would act or not act based on their perception of the risk.
 At the same time, research has found that information avoiding is a common response when people are in risky situations where information about the risk may increase their level of anxiety or distress.
 People seem to avoid risk-related information as a way of managing uncertainty and its stressful effects.
 For societal level risks that require both individual and collective action by a knowledgeable, committed public, whether and how people seek risk information becomes pressing questions.
 A fuller understanding of risk information behaviour is a necessary step towards fostering well-informed public understanding and engagement with the risks posed by major hazards, and it would also enable policy makers to tailor messages and design channels that would better support risk information seeking by the public.